tscholze/flutter-surfaceduo-rssbook/README.md

 10. [ ] Check on how to embedd localization
 11.[ ]
 Check on publishing to the Play Store

-### Abondend ideas
+### Abandoned ideas
-- Make the app look like an ebook reader with page curl effect
+* Make the app look like an ebook reader with page curl effect
-- Support more than one dual screen orientation or gesture
+* Support more than one dual screen orientation or gesture
-- Make rss post content always good looking and well formatted
+* Make rss post content always good looking and well formatted

 ### Caution